CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/INSTRUCTION.md

 ## Performance & Analysis

-Compare your implementations of Forward+ and Clustered shading and analyze their differences.
+Compare your implementations of Forward+ and Clustered Deferred shading and analyze their differences.
   - Is one of them faster?
   - Is one of them better at certain types of workloads?
   - What are the benefits and tradeoffs of using one over the other?